Are Doulas Covered by Insurance? A Guide for Expectant Families

 Remember that asking these questions doesn’t make you pushy.
 It makes you informed—and the more informed you are, the better decisions you can make that impact your life, baby’s life, and your family’s life.

-Can You Use an HSA or FSA for Doula Services?
+Can You Use an HSA or FSA for Postpartum Doula Services in Charlotte?

 In many cases, yes, you can!